Zero Lyapunov exponents of the Hodge bundle: Introduction

 As in all known examples, our cocycle is non-degenerate, in the sense that the multiplicity of the zero exponent is exactly equal to $\vert p-q\vert$.
 Conjecturally, all cocycles arising from the action of $\SL$ (respectively, $\PSL$) on the moduli space of Abelian (respectively, quadratic) differentials are non-degenerate in the above sense and are simple, in the sense that all non-zero exponents are simple in every irreducible $\SL$-invariant (respectively, $\PSL$-invariant) continuous component of the complex Hodge bundle.
 (The simplicity of the Lyapunov spectrum for the canonical invariant measure on the connected components of the strata of Abelian differentials is proved in~\cite{Avila:Viana}; an analogous statement for the strata of \textit{quadratic} differentials for the moment remains conjectural.)

 Note that currently one cannot naively apply the Deligne Semisimplicity Theorem to construct an $\SL$-invariant (respectively, a $\PSL$-invariant) splitting of the Hodge bundle over a general invariant suborbifold $\cL$.
-Even though by recent results of A.~Eskin and M.~Mirzakhani~\cite{Eskin:Mirzakhani} each such invariant suborbifold is an affine subspace in the ambient stratum, it is not known, whether it is a quasiprojective variety or not.
+Even though by recent results of A.~Eskin and M.~Mirzakhani~\cite{Eskin:Mirzakhani} each such invariant suborbifold is an affine subspace in the ambient stratum, it is not known whether it is a quasiprojective variety or not\footnote{It has been proved recently by S.~Filip \cite{Fil13a} that all invariant suborbifolds are quasiprojective varieties.}.

 Note also that the conjectural decomposition of the complex Hodge bundle into irreducible $\SL$-invariant (respectively, $\PSL$-invariant) components might be finer than the decomposition coming from the Deligne Semisimplicity Theorem.
 The summands in the first (hypothetical) decomposition are irreducible only with respect to the action by parallel transport \textit{along the $\GL$-orbits} in $\cL$, or equivalently, \textit{along the leaves of the foliation by \mbox{Teichm\"uller} discs} in the projectivization $\PcL$, while the decomposition of the Hodge bundle provided by the Deligne Semisimplicity Theorem is invariant with respect to the action by parallel transport \textit{of the full fundamental group} of $\cL$.
 For example, the Hodge bundle $H^1_{\C{}}$ over the moduli space $\cH_g$ of Abelian differentials splits into a direct sum of $(1,1)$-tautological subbundle and its $(g-1,g-1)$-orthogonal complement.
 This splitting is $\GL$-invariant, but it is by no means invariant under the parallel transport in the directions transversal to the orbits of $\GL$.
 The only case when the two splittings certainly coincide corresponds to the Teichm\"uller curves, when the entire orbifold $\cL$ is represented by a single orbit of $\GL$.